-Supplying CO2 may lead to local variations in CO2 concentration throughout the greenhouse because the concentration declines from source to sink.
-Horizontal, and vertical gradients in environmental conditions are disadvantageous, but inevitable.
-Most importantly is to prevent a decrease of homogeneity of plant growth an crop production.
+Supplying CO2 may lead to local variations in CO2 concentration throughout the greenhouse, because the concentration declines from source to sink.
+Horizontal and vertical gradients in environmental conditions are disadvantageous, but inevitable.
+The most important thing is to prevent a decrease in the homogeneity of plant growth and crop production.

-For instance with a distribution net, a high CO2 concentration is found near the distribution tubes and a low level close to the ridge, or near the opened ventilation windows.
-In Dutch greenhouses the distribution lines of CO2 are placed underneath the growing gutter, near the crops.
-With the natural diffusation of the carbon dioxide to the top of the greenhouse, the plants are sure to benefit from the CO2 enrichment.
+In a distribution network, a high CO2 concentration is found near the distribution pipes and a low level near the ridge, or near the open ventilation windows.
+In Dutch greenhouses, the distribution lines of CO2 are placed underneath the growing gutter, near the crops.
+With the natural diffusion of the carbon dioxide to the top of the greenhouse, the plants are sure to benefit from the CO2 enrichment.

 The most common method of CO2 enrichment for greenhouse application is the combustion of fossil fuel.
-The flue gases that are used are not to contain dangerous amounts of injurious componets.
-Therefore the most used fuel for CO2 enrichment in Dutch greenhouses is natural gas.
+The flue gases used must not contain dangerous amounts of harmful components.
+Therefore, the most used fuel for CO2 enrichment in Dutch greenhouses is natural gas.
 With the combustion of 1 m3 of natural gas, approximately 1.8 kg CO2 is generated.